Velocidex/velociraptor-docs/content/artifact_references/pages/server.enrichment.cortexanalyzer.md

      description: TLP for the job submitted to Cortex
      default: 0
    - name: CortexURL
      description: URL used for Cortex job submission.
-It is recommended to use the <a href="#/host/server">server metadata store</a> for this.
+It is recommended to use the &lt;a href="#/host/server"&gt;server metadata store&lt;/a&gt; for this.
      default: ''
    - name: CortexKey
      description: API key used for authentication to Cortex.
-It is recommended to use the <a href="#/host/server">server metadata store</a> for this.
+It is recommended to use the &lt;a href="#/host/server"&gt;server metadata store&lt;/a&gt; for this.
      default: ''
    - name: DisableSSLVerify
      type: bool